Why Alternative Fuels are Not a Want But a Need

 Biofuels include renewable diesel, biodiesel, ethanol, and biogas.
 Biofuels typically have a lower energy density than conventional fuels.
 For example, a gallon of biodiesel holds 93% of the energy in a gallon of diesel, while ethanol (E85) delivers only 73% of the energy found in gasoline.

-Ethanol, also first-generation, can be used in traditional spark ignition vehicles when blended with gasoline.
-Ethanol blending is widespread, with over 98% of all gasoline sold in the United States containing a significant amount of ethanol, and is then blended with gasoline to create “flex fuels.”
+Ethanol, a first-generation, can be used in traditional spark ignition vehicles designed to run on higher blends or when blended with gasoline.when blended with gasoline.
+Ethanol blending is widespread, with over 98% of all gasoline sold in the United States containing a at least 10% ethanol, and can be blended with gasoline in higher percentages to create popular blends like E15 (15% ethanol) and E85 “Flex Fuels” (51-83% ethanol).

 Compressed natural gas (CNG) and liquefied petroleum gas (LPG), or propane, are created from fossil fuels but burn cleaner than petroleum.
 CNG is an alternative to gasoline and diesel, primarily made up of methane.
 It is found alongside other fossil fuels like coal and oil or produced by methanogenic organisms in landfills.
 The gas is extracted and compressed to high pressure for storage in vehicle fuel tanks.
 Propane is derived from natural gas processing and crude oil refining, including ethane, methane, propane, butane, and heavier hydrocarbons.